digideskio/shower-template/README.md

 It looks like [this](https://speakerdeck.com/trustin/ts-dark-theme-for-shower) when exported to PDF.

+### How to customize

+You can customize the colors and backgrounds by modifying the variables in [`styles/_defaults.less`](https://github.com/trustin/shower-template/blob/master/styles/_defaults.less).
+You might need some knowledge about [LESS](http://lesscss.org/).

 ### How to open

 Run an HTTP server and open the sample page at [http://localhost:8000/sample.html](http://localhost:8000/sample.html):